eddiemoore/angular-spotify/README.md

 ####Add Tracks to a Playlist
 Add one or more tracks to a user’s playlist.
+Adding tracks to a public playlist requires the ```playlist-modify-public``` scope.
+Adding tracks to a private playlist requires the ```playlist-modify-private``` scope.
 ```javascript
 Spotify.addPlaylistTracks('user_id', 'playlist_id', 'comma separated string or array of spotify track uris');
 ```